da4all/da4all.github.io/_pages/understanding-data.md

 - What rhetorical dimensions of data need to be considered?
 - What is data advocacy?
 And how can we do data advocacy ethically and responsibly?

-## Explore the Understanding Data Resources
+## Explore the Resources for the "Understanding Data" Domain Literacy

 <div style="background-color: #f2f2f2; padding: 10px;">
   <div id="filter-options" style="font-size: 0.8em;">